Lee Sholem | Rankings

 Jeff York's town boss: Trial by Conscience, Robert McQueeney's lawyer: The Imposter,

-Gerald Mohr: Incident at Dawson Flats)
+Gerald Mohr: Incident at Dawson Flats, Douglas Dick: The Freeze-out,

 - Rough cob Western rich men's men, sympathetic (Alexander Scourby: The Redhead from Wyoming,